 The Transition movement is made up of vibrant, grassroots community initiatives that seek to build their community resilience in the face of such challenges as peak oil, climate change and the economic crisis.

 Almost a decade ago, a few committed people got together to form Transition Town Milton Keynes (TTMK).
 Since then the group has grown to be a fundamental and important part of the green environmental community of Milton Keynes.

 The TTMK voluntary group comprises of local people who aim to connect and support individuals and community groups to build strong and resilient communities in Milton Keynes.

 As a central hub and a facilitator of various environmental and socially responsible projects around the city, our work ranges from hosting film nights on climate change and environmental issues, and helping to set up (permaculture) community gardens, to organising litter picks, coordinating tree planting days, hosting events (like the Green Fayre), and working together with other groups in assisting MK Council to declare a climate emergency and follow up on it.

 Transition Town Milton Keynes is always looking for new people to join us!
 You can get involved in a number of ways:

 - Join our planning sessions – Transition Town Milton Keynes is led by a steering group who meet monthly to plan activities and talk about all things Transition.
-We meet on the first Wednesday of every month between 6 – 7pm.
-During Covid-19 times, we are doing this on Zoom, but we hope to move back to the Place to Eat cafe on the second floor of John Lewis, Central Milton Keynes railway station).
+We meet on the first Wednesday of every month from 6pm – 6.45pm either on Zoom or in-person at the office space generously hosted by Aiimi Ltd (near Central Milton Keynes railway station).
 Contact us to sign up or find out more.

-- Support our events and projects – Some of our dedicated volunteers run practical projects which aim to support our community.
+- Support our events and projects – Some of our dedicated volunteers run practical events and projects which aim to support our community.
 Contact us or explore our website to learn more about how you can get involved.